-The following provisions of the Civil Procedure Rules will be assessed at a level covering the Civil Procedure Rules, relevant Practice Direction provisions and the leading case law authorities: CPR 32.5 (use at trial of witness statements).
-Relevant case law authorities are considered in paragraphs 32.5.1-32.5.3.1 of 'Civil Procedure' (the White Book) 2018.
+The following provisions of the Civil Procedure Rules will be assessed at a level covering the Civil Procedure Rules, relevant Practice Direction provisions and the leading case law authorities: CPR 32.5 (use at trial of witness statements which have been served).
+Relevant case law authorities are considered in paragraphs 32.5.1-32.5.3.1 of 'Civil Procedure' (the White Book) 2019.